 Helping others and giving back to your community is a great way to honor the spirit of Thanksgiving.

 You can donate to a local food bank or homeless shelter, or volunteer to help serve meals.
 Look around your neighborhood — maybe you could offer to grocery shop for elderly community members who aren’t physically able to (or just invite them over to join your feast!).

 There’s a reason volunteer work pairs well with Thanksgiving, and that’s because volunteering is really a uniquely American tradition.
 It’s been part of our history and culture since day one.
 It’s as American as apple pie.
 And what’s a more beautiful way to celebrate Thanksgiving than that?

-Giving Tuesday is November 29, and it’s a great day to become a volunteer!
+Giving Tuesday is the Tuesday following Thanksgiving, and it’s a great day to become a volunteer!
 Find a KAB volunteer opportunity near you!